gwenjo/mario-memory/README.md

 Mobile Wireframe, for bigger image [Click here](readme-documents/wireframe-mobile.png)

 note: There are some changes in the layout.
-The result is not quite the same as the examples of the wireframes
+The result is not quite the same as the examples of the wireframes.

 **Surface**